The goal is more personalized instruction in educational settings.

 Video is just one of the technologies teachers are using to revolutionize the way students learn.
 And as Gartner Research has noted, together with learning management solutions, social communities, and a host of other technology-enabled tools, the opportunity for universities, colleges, and schools around the world to enhance the learning experiences of their students has never been more exciting thanks to blended learning.

 If you’re interested in experimenting with a blended learning approach for your classroom, Panopto can help.
-Contact our team for a customized demo, or sign up for a free 30-day trial.
+Contact our team to sign up for a free trial.